ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/technical_specification.md

 In addition to the fields specified for the general method, the following fields of the following types will be present in output records:

+* Forward Growth Ratio – Numeric
 * Backward Growth Ratio – Numeric
-* Forward Link – Numeric

 ## 4.0 Link Calculation Function